cmpilato/worship-music/For_a_Thousand_Tongues/README.md

 All-gracious Master, glorious God,
 Give me the words to proclaim.
-Spread thru the whole earth, here and abroad,
+Spread through the whole earth &mdash; here and abroad &mdash;
 The honor of Your holy name.
 Father, You give me the choice,
 But Your grace compels me to lift up my voice.
-If I was mute, I'd still make joyful noise to Thee.
+If I was mute, I'd still make joyful noise to the King.
-O, for a thousand tongues to sing!
+Oh, for a thousand tongues to sing!

 Jesus, your name calms the deepest of fears.
 You bid every sorrow to cease.